 How to visit: arrange a tour through a local tour operator or your accommodation

-Base camp is about 3,600 metres (12,000 ft) above sea level.
-It boasts magnificent views of Guatemala including the star of the show – the erupting Fuego volcano.
-The Fuego volcano is only about 1.5 miles (2.5km) from Acatenango, so you have a front row seat to watch the show.
+The base camp is about 3,600 metres (12,000 ft) above sea level.
+It boasts magnificent views of Guatemala, including the star of the show – the erupting Fuego volcano.
+The Fuego volcano is only about 1.5 miles (2.5km) from Acatenango, so you have a front-row seat to watch the show.
 Fuego consistently erupts every 10-15 minutes, throwing lava and ash into the atmosphere.

 Once you reach the summit, you’ll be rewarded with full panoramic views and one of the best sunrises I’ve seen in my entire life.
-After spending some time at the top, it’s time to head back down the volcano back to Antigua.
+I don’t have words to describe it.

-The hike is no easy feat, it’s challenging, especially when you’re contending with the altitude.
+The hike is no easy feat; it’s challenging, especially when contending with the altitude.
 However, you don’t need to be an experienced hiker to do this track.
-As long as you have a good fitness level, you’ll be fine.
-If you’re going to push yourself and do one hike in Guatemala, make it this one.
+You’ll be fine if you have a good fitness level.
+Honestly, if there’s one hike you do in Guatemala, make it Acatenango.

 The Santa Maria Volcano